reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 It's now time to begin the repeatable section of the application, where each party will repeatedly submit hands until the the outcome is not a draw.
 In normal programming languages, such a circumstance would be implemented with a `{!js} while` loop, which is exactly what we'll do in Reach.
-However, `{!reach} while` loops in Reach require extra care, as discussed in [the guide on loops in Reach](##guide-loop-invs), so we'll take it slow.
+However, `{!rsh} while` loops in Reach require extra care, as discussed in [the guide on loops in Reach](##guide-loop-invs), so we'll take it slow.

-In the rest of a Reach program, all identifier bindings are static and unchangeable, but if this were the case throughout all of Reach, then `{!reach} while` loops would either never start or never terminate, because the loop condition would never change.
+In the rest of a Reach program, all identifier bindings are static and unchangeable, but if this were the case throughout all of Reach, then `{!rsh} while` loops would either never start or never terminate, because the loop condition would never change.
-So, a `{!reach} while` loop in Reach can introduce a variable binding.
+So, a `{!rsh} while` loop in Reach can introduce a variable binding.

-Next, because of Reach's [automatic verification](##guide-assert) engine, we must be able to make a statement about what properties of the program are invariant before and after a `{!reach} while` loop body's execution, a so-called ["loop invariant"](##guide-loop-invs).
+Next, because of Reach's [automatic verification](##guide-assert) engine, we must be able to make a statement about what properties of the program are invariant before and after a `{!rsh} while` loop body's execution, a so-called ["loop invariant"](##guide-loop-invs).

 Finally, such loops _may only occur_ inside of consensus steps.
-That's why Bob's transaction was not committed, because we need to remain inside of the consensus to start the `{!reach} while` loop.
+That's why Bob's transaction was not committed, because we need to remain inside of the consensus to start the `{!rsh} while` loop.
 This is because all of the participants must agree on the direction of control flow in the application.

 Here's what the structure looks like: